 When Riak is Less of a Good Fit

-Basho recommends that you run no fewer than 5 data servers in a cluster.
+We recommend running no fewer than 5 data servers in a cluster.
 This means that Riak can be overkill for small databases.
 If you're not already sure that you will need a distributed database, there's a good chance that you won't need Riak.

 Riak's simple data model, consisting of keys and values as its atomic elements, means that your data must be denormalized if your system is to be reasonably performant.
 For most applications this is not a serious hurdle.
-But if your data simply cannot be effectively managed as keys and values Riak will most likely not be the best fit for you.
+But if your data simply cannot be effectively managed as keys and values, Riak will most likely not be the best fit for you.